 Intellectual property systems are public policy tools.
 They should serve to realize a country’s social, cultural and economic potential.
 To achieve this, intellectual property rights need to be tailored to the market conditions and the competitive environment within which they are supposed to operate, taking into account the interests of all stakeholders and the countries’ specific characteristics and needs.
 Intellectual property systems have to be defined, justified and continually reassessed in terms of their socio-economic benefits and costs.

-The Observatory has permanent members and counts on the support of a large network of outstanding academics from all over Latin America who form part of the Initiative's research projects.
-All the activities of the Observatory are carried out in close collaboration with the Max Planck Institute for Innovation and Competition in Munich.
+The Observatories have permanent members and count on the support of a large network of academics from all over Latin America who form part of the Initiative's research projects.

 To benefit from the experience and insights of local and regional experts, the Initiative is supported by an Advisory Committee.
 Its members are Latin American nationals of international renown with extensive expertise and experience in intellectual property and competition law and a deep understanding of the region’s social, cultural and economic particularities.